Object-centric proto-symbolic behavioural reasoning from pixels: Related work, challenges and contribution

 \section{Related work, challenges and contribution}

 Structured representation learning appeared as a powerful way to introduce inductive biases and scale artificial intelligence to high-level cognition~\citep{goyal2022inductive} and exploit symmetries and invariances that can be leveraged by decomposing scenes into their natural constituents~\citep{eslami2016attend}.
 Particularly, object-centric representations provide a natural interface between bottom-up (e.g., emergentist, connectionist) and top-down (e.g., graph based, probabilistic) approaches~\citep{griffiths2010probabilistic}.
-We summarize the closed-related works that influenced the proposed architecture classified in four topics\footnote{Some of the works may have overlapping features in other topics.}: scene understanding (e.g., visual segmentation), physics-informed and interaction (e.g., simulation), behaviour (e.g., robotics) and reasoning (e.g., object relations).
+We summarize the relevant related works that influenced the proposed architecture classified in four topics\footnote{Some of the works may have overlapping features in other topics.}: scene understanding (e.g., visual segmentation and prediction), physics-informed and simulation-based methods, robotics and reasoning (e.g., object relations).
 We analyse these works from the prism of behavioural reasoning.
+Furthermore, Table~\ref{tab:SOTA} details the object-centric relevant work depending on the input and output: (A) Object control with full access to the object positions.
+(B) Object-centric image and video prediction and (C) Image-based object-centric control and planning.

-\paragraph{Visual segmentation and tracking} Visual segmentation methods have reached maturity with high accuracy on segmentation in both static images~\citep{Greff2019a_Iodine} and videos~\citep{elsayed2022savi++}.
-From IODINE~\citep{Greff2019a_Iodine} that used IAI, recent methods evolved to fully amortized slot-attention architectures~\citep{locatello2020SlotAttention} and diffusion approaches~\citep{jiang2023object}.
-These methods, which can track 2D and 3D objects in cluttered scenes~\cite{traub2022learning}, capture object collisions and discover new objects~\cite{yu2022unsupervised}, are designed for perception and not for reasoning or control the segmented objects.
+\paragraph{Visual segmentation and prediction} Visual segmentation methods have reached maturity with high accuracy on image segmentation and prediction. {While non-object-centric powerful video prediction methods, such as the PredRNN~\cite{wang2022predrnn}, can extract object shapes and are usually used in object-based benchmarking.
+Here, we narrow down to object-centric solutions in both static images~\citep{Greff2019a_Iodine} and videos~\citep{elsayed2022savi++}.
+From IODINE~\citep{Greff2019a_Iodine} that used iterative amortized inference, recent methods evolved to slot-attention architectures~\citep{locatello2020SlotAttention} and diffusion approaches~\citep{jiang2023object}.
+These methods, which can track 2D and 3D objects in cluttered scenes~\cite{traub2022learning}, capture object collisions and discover new objects~\cite{yu2022unsupervised}, are designed for perception and not for reasoning about, or controlling the segmented objects.
+Connecting visual prediction algorithms to a controller usually not provide the best performance, as the features and the transition or dynamics learnt are not coupled with the action information.
+For instance, in world models prediction like both activated and passive pretrained options are provided~\cite{assran2025v}.
+Our proposed model learns a transition model in the latent space through acting in the environment, tightening the object-centric representation to the planned behaviour.